 Want to learn more about adding an online shop and accepting payments through your website?
 Get in touch with us and we’ll help you get it set up.

 What if all these use cases apply to you?
 In 2021, customers like to pick the payment method that suits them best.
-Sometimes they want to buy online, other times in-person and others remotely.
+Sometimes they want online payment services, other times in-person and others remotely.

-Here’s an example: Tom, owner of street vendor Phoreal, needed a payment solution that worked for several use cases, since he likes to accept payments through various channels.
+As an example, Tom, the owner of street vendor Phoreal, needed a payment solution that worked for several use cases, since he likes to accept payments through various channels.

 With Pomelo Pay, all these payment methods are integrated into one place, which makes it very easy for Tom to track all his revenue, view analytics and cater to a wider range of customers.
 He can offer his customers various choices when it comes to payment.